Alternative

 AI writes the issue, not your team

-OverlayQA's AI drafts complete issues with DOM selectors, computed CSS values, and screenshots — then pushes them to Jira or Linear in one click.
+OverlayQA's AI drafts complete issues with DOM selectors, computed CSS values, and screenshots — then pushes them to your project tracker in one click.
 BugHerd issues contain only what the reporter manually typed.
 This eliminates the back-and-forth between designers flagging "this looks wrong" and developers asking "what specifically should the value be?" — the computed CSS value is already in the ticket.

 Automated issue detection